 Currently, staff has identified one potential provider of a solution.
 There are new products our industry peers and the County Auditor-Controller are using which have received favorable reviews.
 Based upon preliminary investigations, these software tools are not only beneficial to FASD and Communications in generating the CAFR but they could be beneficial for Administrative Services in the budget preparation process as well.
 Staff's research and discovery process is ongoing.

 FINANCIAL AND ACCOUNTING SERVICES DIVISION

+- Deleted Position

-- + Added position - Deleted Position - Classification study for all positions in progress - Unit name changed from Payments Recovery to Reporting & Compliance
++ Unit name changed from Payments Recovery to Reporting &

+Compliance